Culture of Odisha: Music

 Odissi music is the traditional classical music of the state of Ganda Odisha.
 Born as a seva in the Jagannatha temple of Puri, it was developed by great composers such as Jayadeva, Upendra Bhanja, Dinakrusna Dasa.

-Being a part of the rich culture of Odisha, its music is also as much charming and colourful.
-Odissi music is more two thousand five hundred years old and comprises several categories.
-Of these, the five broad ones are Tribal Music, Folk music, Light Music, Light-Classical Music and Classical Music.
-Anyone who is trying to understand the culture of Odisha must take into account its music, which essentially forms a part of its legacy.
+As a part of the culture of Odisha, its music comprises several categories.
+Odissi music is over two thousand five hundred years old.
+Its five broad categories are Tribal Music, Folk music, Light Music, Light-Classical Music, and Classical Music.
+Understanding the culture of Odisha involves accounting for its music, which forms part of its history.

 In ancient times, some saint-poets wrote the lyrics of poems and songs that were sung to rouse the religious feelings of people.
 It was by the eleventh century that the music of Odisha, in the form of Triswari, Chatuhswari, and Panchaswari, underwent a transformation and was converted into the classical style.

 Folk music like Jogi Gita, Kendara Gita, Dhuduki Badya, Prahallada Nataka, Pala, Sankirtana, Mogal Tamasa, Gitinatya, Kandhei Nacha, Kela Nacha, Ghoda Nacha, Danda Nacha and Daskathia are popular in Odisha.

 Almost every tribal group has its own distinct song and dance style.

 Sangita Sudhakara Balakrushna Das Odissi music singer, master and performer.